3 Telling Signs Your Boss Is Threatened By You

 If that’s the case, their body language will change instantly, in that setting.
 Afterward, your manager will most likely be short with you or ignore you altogether.
 This is a common behavior amongst those who are absorbing changes.
 Or to be more specific, not being adaptable.

-3 Telling Signs They Are Feeling Threatened
+3 Telling Signs a Boss is Feeling Threatened

 Here are three key traits of a manager or supervisor who is feeling threatened by your performance in the workplace: